 Below is the step by step process that real estate agents can use to get the search results they require for traffic and lead generation.

-Below is not a list of SEO tips but the process from beginning to end to rank a real estate website.
+Below is not a list of real estate SEO tips but the full process to rank a real estate website.

-For many SEO agencies, the keyword research completed for real estate SEO does not go deep enough.
 The obvious key-phrases are simply *your city* real estate or *your city* homes for sale.
-In many instances, these can be the most searched key phrases but are not necessarily what keywords you should be going after.
+In many instances, these can be the most searched keyword phrases but are not necessarily what keywords you should be going after.

 Keyword Research for the Real Estate Industry

-True Real Estate SEO experts will look for the best keywords to convert and even use latent semantic keywords.
-Keyword research for real estate should include not only the obvious but every deviation of those keywords included.
-For instance, *your city* homes for sale should also include:
+True Real Estate SEO experts will look a little deeper for the best keywords and even use latent semantic keywords.
+Your keyword research should include not only the obvious but every deviation of those keywords.
+For instance, *your city* + homes for sale should also include: